 And ‘real’ learning is enjoyable.
 Perhaps it is challenging and stretching at times (maybe most of the time), and requires us to make the mental effort to understand new concepts and ideas for ourselves; but ‘real’ learning is just fun.
 And it is addictive: once bitten, you can find yourself learning everyday for the rest of your life.
 And if you do this, you will end up knowing a lot; really knowing it in your heart, and in your life, and in your mind and thoughts.
 And you will be a different person; changing just a little bit everyday:

 “What I will say, is I cannot wait to be able to do an assessment like this again.
 When I learnt it the first time I did not enjoy it but I feel with this unit I will find enjoyment out of it as this chapter has helped me further my knowledge and gain a deeper understanding.”

 Thank you for all your contributions in your ASS#2 Step 2.

-I look forward to continuing to follow your discussions on issues you may face with your ASS#2 on our unit Facebook page and on our Moodle forums; and I also look forward (along with other staff members) to reading your ASS#2 Steps 3 and 4 (your restated financial statements), which is due at 11.00am Monday 7 May (Week 9).
+I look forward to your continuing discussions on issues you may face with your ASS#2 on various forums; and we also look forward to reading your ASS#2 Steps 3 and 4 (your restated financial statements).